Economic growth hit the brakes in the first quarter

 - SVB and First Republic's problems aren't going away.

-"The U.S. economy is losing speed, and the landing strip is short and narrow," EY chief economist Greg Daco said in a recent research note.
+The start of the year was marked by robust spending from consumers and governments and a fall in business investment.
+Imports to the U.S. also grew, lowering the GDP number.

+"Growth was driven by a strong consumer, offset by a pullback in spending by businesses as they cut inventories and slashed equipment purchases," Mace McCain, chief investment officer at Frost Investment Advisors, said in an email.
+"The fall in [capital expenditures] is a harbinger of souring business sentiment."

 The lackluster GDP figure is buoying Wall Street's hopes that the Fed might pause its rate-hiking regime, sending stocks higher.
-The S&P 500 and the Dow each rose 0.5% in pre-market trading, while the tech-heavy Nasdaq gained 1%.
+The S&P 500 rose 1% in early trading, while the Dow gained 0.7% and the tech-heavy Nasdaq gained 1.4%.

 The Associated Press contributed reporting.